Identity politics gaining ground in West Bengal ahead of assembly polls | Politics

 But we will fight against it and work to unite people,'' senior TMC leader and MP Sougata Roy said.

-The saffron leadership, too, agreed that communal polarisation was on the rise in the state, but blamed appeasement politics by the TMC for its upsurge.
+The BJP leadership, too, agreed that communal polarisation was on the rise in the state, but blamed appeasement politics by the TMC for it.

-The opposition Congress, on its part, trained guns on both the TMC and the BJP for fomenting divisive politics -- a practice almost alien to the state's political landscape.
+The opposition Congress, on its part, trained guns on both the TMC and the BJP for fomenting divisive politics -- a practice almost alien to the state's political culture.

-CPI (M) politburo member Mohammed Salim, however, stressed that the narrative wouldn't yield any result as masses are ''fed up with the misrule'' of the TMC and the BJP at the state and the Centre respectively.
+CPI(M) politburo member Mohammed Salim, however, stressed that the narrative wouldn't yield any result as the masses are ''fed up with the misrule'' of the TMC and the BJP at the state and the Centre respectively.

 Elections in Bengal, poised to be a stiff contest between the TMC and the BJP, will be held in eight phases, beginning with polling for 30 seats on March 27.
 Votes will be counted on May 2.